sh4dow18/sde/README.md

 # Overview

-This guide teaches how to perform a clean install of Arch Linux, as well as how to use the "Sh4dow's Desktop Environment Installer"(SDE) which will be used to install window managers with custom settings, plus various additional programs that will complement and enhance the desktop environment for the user.
+This guide teaches how to use the "Sh4dow's Desktop Environment Installer" (SDE) which will be used to install window managers with custom settings, plus various additional programs that will complement and enhance the desktop environment for the user.

 I will assume that you are comfortable with Linux based operating systems and command line interfaces.